Adriankhl/godot-llm/README.md

 ## Text Generation: GDLlama node
 1. Download a [supported](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#description) LLM model in GGUF format (recommendation: [Meta-Llama-3-8B-Instruct-Q5_K_M.gguf](https://huggingface.co/lmstudio-community/Meta-Llama-3-8B-Instruct-GGUF/tree/main)), move the file to somewhere in your godot project
-2. Setup your model with GDScript, point `model_path` to your GGUF file.
+2. Set up your model with GDScript, point `model_path` to your GGUF file.
 The default `n_predict = -1` generates an infinite sequence, we want it to be shorter here
 ```
 func _ready():
     var gdllama = GDLlama.new()